fall-zhang/vue-fantable/docs/src/docs/en/theme.md

 ```
 import Vue from 'vue'
-import VueEasytable from 'vue-easytable'
+import VueFantable from 'vue-easytable'
 import './vue-easytable-variables.less'

-Vue.use(VueEasytable)
+Vue.use(VueFantable)
 ```